 - Among older adults, falls are the leading cause of fractures, hospital admissions for trauma, and injury deaths.
 Falls are also the most common cause of older adult traumatic brain injuries, accounting for over 46% of fatal falls.

-- The nation spends $30 billion a year treating older adults for the effects of falls.
-If we cannot stem the rate of falls, it’s projected that direct treatment costs will reach $59.6 billion by 2020.
+- The nation spends $50 billion a year treating older adults for the effects of falls; Medicare and Medicaid pay for 75% of these costs.
+If we cannot stem the rate of falls, it’s projected that direct treatment costs will reach $67.7 billion by 2020.
 A quarter of hip fracture patients will be in a nursing home for at least a year, further adding to Medicaid costs.

 Mental Health & Substance Abuse

-- One in four older adults experiences some mental disorder including depression, anxiety disorders, and dementia.
+- One in four older adults experiences some mental disorder including depression and anxiety disorders, and dementia.
 This number is expected to double to 15 million by 2030.

 - Depression affects seven million older Americans, and many do not receive treatment.